techjay-c/tp/docs/UserGuide.md

 * Only full words will be matched, e.g., `Mel` will not match `Melissa`

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `search-patient Bob` returns patients with the name Bob.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from ToothTracker.

 Format: `clear`